mcguffin/byebye-ai/README.md

 being deployed in order to replace human care labor, regardless of being appropriate or not, no matter what community is stamped to the ground during the process.

 ### All right … no so cool—in the present.
-But in the future we will &lt;insert scifi here&gt>!
+But in the future we will &lt;insert scifi here&gt;!
 The future envisioned by the AI Boosters—and AI-Doomers as well—is bare of caring human labor in most fields.